 Under the leadership of Pastor Jenkins, First Baptist founded SHABACH!
 Ministries, Inc., a 501 (c) 3 arm of the church in 1996.
 Today, he serves as chairman emeritus for SMI, which provides clothing, food, education and other resources in the Washington, D.C. area.

 With the support of his wife, Trina, and their loving family, Pastor Jenkins has also expanded his ministry beyond the walls of First Baptist.
-In addition to his role as senior pastor, he also serves as the board chairman for the National Association of Evangelicals, Project Bridges, the Greater Prince George’s County Business Roundtable and The Skinner Institute.
-Pastor Jenkins was also formerly on the boards of Bethel University, Denver Seminary, University of Maryland Capital Region Health, World Vision, Great Dads, Teen Challenge and a local bank.
+In addition to his role as senior pastor, he also serves as the board chairman for the National Association of Evangelicals, Project Bridges, the Greater Prince George’s County Business Roundtable, The Skinner Institute, and Bethel University, Denver Seminary, University of Maryland Capital Region Health, World Vision, Great Dads, Teen Challenge and a local bank.

 For two years, Pastor Jenkins served as vice president/executive director of National Ministries for Converge.
 Converge – a movement of over 1,700 churches who start and strengthen churches and spread the gospel worldwide with more than 240 missionaries.
 He recently made history when he was appointed as president of Converge in August 2022, making him the first African American to lead the 170-year-old organization.

-In 2022, Pastor Jenkins received an honorary Doctor of Divinity from Denver Seminary in Littleton, CO; and in 2001, he received an honorary Doctor of Divinity from the Southern California School of Ministry in Inglewood, California.
+In 2023, Pastor Jenkins received his Masters of Arts in Ministry Leadership from Wheaton College.
+He also received an honorary Doctor of Divinity from Denver Seminary in Littleton, CO in 2022; and in 2001, he received an honorary Doctor of Divinity from the Southern California School of Ministry in Inglewood, California.

 Pastor Jenkins has traveled the world preaching and teaching about the love of Jesus Christ.
 Pastoring First Baptist since 1989, he remains steadfast in his quest to “develop dynamic disciples.”
 He is recognized as a catalyst to help individuals develop into lifelong Christian disciples who follow the Lord.